 Outdoor Leaks: Outdoors, dying or brown vegetation can be an indicator of a gas leak.
 The gas poisons the plants, which causes them to die off.

-If you are getting headaches indoors, it could also be an indicator of a gas leak.
+If you are getting headaches indoors, it could also be an indicator of a gas leak and that you might need gas line repair.
 Breathing in the gas causes a lack of oxygen to get to the brain, which can cause dizziness, nausea, headaches and fatigue.

 Make sure you know these signs, and can recognize them when you see, hear or smell them.
-Identifying a gas leak early on could prevent the gas from making its way throughout the rest of the house where it will be breathed in by the occupants, or in worst case scenarios, cause an explosion from any spark.
+Identifying a gas leak early on and getting gas line repair could prevent the gas from making its way throughout the rest of the house where it will be breathed in by the occupants, or in worst case scenarios, cause an explosion from any spark.

 What Should You Do if There is a Gas Leak?

 The first thing you need to do in the event of a gas leak is to get out of your home right away.
 Don’t stop to do anything other than to get out your family and pets out of the home immediately.
 Make sure not to turn on any electrical devices in your home if you detect a gas leak.
 The electrical spark of the device turning on could cause the gas to ignite.

 Once you are out of your home, use your cellphone or a neighbor’s phone to call us to come out to your home to repair the leak.